MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Connect-SPOService.md

 The default value is "default".

 > [!NOTE]
-> The ITAR value is for United States Government cloud tenancies only.
+> The ITAR value is for GCC High and DoD tenancies only.

 ```yaml
 Type: AADCrossTenantAuthenticationLocation